 I shared this stylish Black, White & Gold, family-friendly New Year’s Eve bash several years ago.
 It has the cutest Kate-Spade inspired black-and-white stripe printables, and I have used this free printable New Years banner every year since.
 It’s a classic, timeless design that I still love, so I decided to build off of it for this New Year’s Toast Italian Soda Bar.

 To save you time, I’ve collected ALL my family-friendly New Year’s Party templates including the banner, clock game, plus this Italian Soda Bar kit, into one handy pack.
-Just fill out the form below, and I’ll email it over.
+Just fill out the form at the end of this post, and I’ll email it over.